 Contract automation will help your team drive greater efficiency and effectiveness.

 Truly, contract automation will help your legal team to achieve greater efficiency and effectiveness within the organization.

 Just think about automatically generated contracts based on standard and accepted terms and conditions.
 That element, alone, will save your team considerable time otherwise spend on mundane projects.
-So let this self-service tool take away your busywork and speed up the process for simple tasks, while allowing your team to focus on higher-level business matters.
+So let this self-service tool take away your busywork and speed up the process for simple tasks while allowing your team to focus on higher-level business matters.

 Also, intelligently automated workflows allow for important approval gates.
-But it can be set up in a way that if one approver becomes ill (not unlikely during this lockdown), the entire agreement will not blocked.
+But it can be set up in a way that if one approver becomes ill (not unlikely during this lockdown), the entire agreement will not block.
 Instead, alternative approvers are allowed to keep the business running smoothly.

 Another example of contract automation is a smart summary.
 A good CMS uses its AI to extract and summarize pertinent details.
 These help attorneys quickly find out whether they have the right contract and document for review.

 And yet another example is AI analytics.
 This is particularly vital during a crisis, as the senior leadership team will want to know your exposure to certain clauses.
 The search for terms and conditions discussing ‘force majeure’ is an excellent example of this.

 So indeed, it took a microscopic virus to create a tidal wave in the legal industry.
 Legal digital transformation in the contract domain is no longer a luxury.
 Contracts are the lifeblood of modern businesses.
 As such, contract management is one of the most important elements of legal’s digital transformation journey.

 And given the uncertainty around this present crisis, it is critical that GCs and legal teams move as quickly as possible to better prepare their companies for the next wave.
 Check out our e-book, ‘Three Stages of Legal Digital Transformation.’
 So do not let this opportunity to digitize your processes escape you.